0xferrous/0xferrous.github.io/content/posts/kitty-ethereum-hints.md

   └─ ← revert: ERC20: insufficient allowance
 ```

-I want to check that Token contract on Etherscan:
+When I want to check that Token contract on Etherscan:

 1. Press `Ctrl+Shift+E`, then `Shift+A`
 2. Kitty highlights all addresses in yellow with letter labels